cujojs/wire/docs/components.md

 			});
 		},

-		// Do-nothing show/hide methods initially
+		// Do-nothing show/hide methods, initially.
-		// _showPrefs will be overwritten with an injected wire function
+		// _showPrefs will be overwritten with an injected wire function.
 		// _hidePrefs is overridden with a function to destroy the
-		// wired prefs context
+		// wired prefs context as needed.
 		_showPrefs: noop,
 		_hidePrefs: noop,